 Who doesn’t like a bit of change that comes with changing your hair colour?
 Especially in darker winter months and international lockdowns everywhere, dyeing our hair may just be the tool to lift our spirits up.
-Let’s dive into the ingredients that go into common hair dyes to help you on this journey.
+However there are chemicals in the most common hair dyes that may lead to hair loss or stunted hair growth.
+Let’s dive into the ingredients that go into hair dyes to help you on the hair growing journey.

 Chemicals in hair dye